Machining and Metalworking at Home

 Tony Jeffree's Model Engineering Pages where you will see how an innovative master craftsman and fine writer has developed some wonderful modifications and projects for the Taig/Peatol machines, elevating them to an ever more capable level.
 (You could adapt many ideas here to other machines.)

 Guy Lautard's home site where this deservedly famous author provides a wealth of information and resources to machinists, gunsmiths, metalworkers, clockmakers, and anyone who loves tools and good stories.
-His Bedside Reader books are immensely entertaining and a how-to treasure.
+His Machinist's Bedside Reader books are immensely entertaining and a how-to treasure.

-Peter McBride Goldsmith / Jeweller whose site is a goldmine of information on metalworking and fine woodworking and restoring antique tools.
+Peter McBride, Goldsmith / Jeweller, whose site is a goldmine of information on metalworking and fine woodworking and restoring antique tools.
 Also, you will be amazed by the skills and techniques involved in his truly hand-made custom jewellery.
 Enjoy.

 Tom Skoropad's Modelling Resources Page which primarily targets aircraft flying models -- but has dozens of links that are interesting and/or useful to woodworkers, metalworkers, and other crafts or hobbies.